Rhode Island DOH Confirms First Presumptive Positive Case of Coronavirus

 Each presumptive positive test result must be confirmed by the CDC Laboratories, the DOH said.

+Gov. Raimondo says the general risk for Rhode Islanders is “low.”
+Gov. Raimondo adds that residents should not panic or be frightened of the disease and to spread the message to children.

+“Kids have to be aware,” said Gov. Raimondo.
+“They have to be careful they have to be vigilant.
+We all have to be washing our hands, using hand sanitizer, being smart about it, but there is no need for panic.”

-Rhode Island residents are asked to get their flu shot, wash hand throughout the day, cough or sneeze into the elbow, avoid touching your eyes, nose and mouth, keep surfaces clean by using disinfectant.
+People are asked to get their flu shot, wash hands throughout the day with warm soap and water.
+If hand soap is not available, use alcohol-based hand gel.
+Cough or sneeze into the elbow, avoid touching your eyes, nose and mouth and keep surfaces clean by using disinfectant.

+Alexander-Scott says flu shots not only help decrease your risk of going to the hospital with the flu, but also protects the people around you with flu.

+“Masks are not recommended for people in the general public if they are healthy,” said Alexander-Scott.
+“Masks are only good for health care providers and those who are ill.”

 If you have recently traveled to an area with widespread or ongoing spread of coronavirus and have symptoms of the disease (fever, cough, shortness of breath), contact your healthcare provider and call ahead before going to a healthcare facility.